Current release: wimlib-1.12.0 (released July 29, 2017)

 wimlib can be used to back up, install, or restore Windows operating systems; to create customized images of Windows PE; or to archive files on either Windows or UNIX/Linux.

 wimlib is fully supported on both Windows and UNIX-like systems.
 On Windows, wimlib uses native Windows API calls to correctly handle advanced NTFS features such as hard links, symbolic links, junctions, named data streams, and security descriptors.
-On UNIX, wimlib handles hard links and symbolic links and can optionally handle UNIX-specific metadata such as uids, gids, and modes.
+On UNIX, wimlib handles hard links and symbolic links and can optionally handle UNIX-specific metadata such as uids, gids, modes, and extended attributes.
 UNIX users can take advantage of the integration with NTFS-3G to directly capture from and apply to block devices containing NTFS filesystems.
 This allows Windows operating systems to be backed up and deployed from a live Linux system, for example.
 Linux users can also take advantage of the FUSE support to mount WIM images read-only or read-write (see: wimmount, wimmountrw).

 wimlib contains advanced implementations of the XPRESS, LZX, and LZMS compression algorithms.
 These have been improved over time and now typically outperform and outcompress their Microsoft equivalents.
 By default, wimlib creates WIM archives using (multithreaded) LZX compression, but options are provided to control the format, chunk size, compression level, number of threads, and whether the compression is done in solid mode or not.